Choosing the best places to stay in Bali is no easy task.

 Where to stay in Munduk

 Luxury: Munduk Moding Plantation is set up in the mountains with gorgeous views from its famous infinity pool.
-The service is impeccable, and the perfect place to enjoy some time away from the crowds.
+The service is impeccable and the perfect place to enjoy some time away from the crowds.
+Check availability here.

 Mid-range: Munduk Heaven Luxury Villas offer spectacular accommodation in Munduk with sprawling views of the lush forests.
-The facilities are next-level and it’s the perfect place to come home to after a busy day of exploring.
+The facilities are next-level, and it’s the perfect place to come home to after a busy day of exploring.
+Check availability here.

 Budget: Lesong Hotel‘s location couldn’t be better.
-If you’re looking to stay in the rice paddies, this is the best place to stay in Munduk!
-It’s excellent value for money, but the friendly staff and kind hosts make this place truly shine.
+If you’re looking to stay in the rice paddies, this is the best place to stay!
+It’s great value for money, but the friendly staff and kind hosts make this place truly shine.
+Check availability here.

 Sidemen: Best Places to stay in Bali for Honeymoon